isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 The SmartClient/SmartGWT JARs you'll find in any SDK download are just like any other JAR - you could deploy them to your own Maven repositories with the maven-deploy-plugin's [deploy-file](http://maven.apache.org/plugins/maven-deploy-plugin/deploy-file-mojo.html) goal.
 There are a lot of steps involved, though, to do that the right way for so many artifacts (version 4.1 of the SmartGWT eval bundle contains more than 20 of them).

-This plugin, based on work done previously in a user-contributed [google code plugin](http://code.google.com/p/smartgwt-maven-plugin/), is meant to provide a community-based effort to simplify and automate the manual process, by providing one-step
+This plugin, based on work done previously in a user-contributed [google code plugin](http://code.google.com/p/smartgwt-maven-plugin/), has historically been focused on providing a community-based effort to simplify and automate the manual process, by providing one-step

 * Download and extraction of all distributions you're entitled to under your Isomorphic license agreement (i.e., any optional modules are downloaded for you in the same step)